usama8800/VSCode-Tab-Groups/README.md

 # Usage

-You can open the command pallette and search "save tab group" or "restore tab group" or "clean and restore tab group"
+You can open the command pallette and search "save tab group", "save tab group and close all tabs", "restore tab group" or "restore tab group and close all others"